MicrochipTech/ml-Coffee-Powder-Brand-Classification-GasSensor/README.md

 ---

 ## 📜 License
-MIT License – free to use, modify, and distribute.
+Microchip Technology Inc License – free to use, modify, and distribute.